texhex/dspxl/README.md

 # Dyson Sphere Program Excel

 Dyson Sphere Program Excel is a small helper for planning your next factory in Microsoft Excel.
-It contains most of the component recipes and can tell you how many inputs you require and what you will get as output.
+It contains most of the component recipes and can tell you how many inputs you require and what you will get as output when using X producers.

 ![Screenshot 1](https://github.com/texhex/dspxl/raw/main/dspxl_screen1.png)